cassini1010/documentations/docs/global.md

 `nonlocal` keyword is similar to `global` keyword.
-Only, it is used to in case of nested funcitons where a outer scoped variable is made use inside a inner function.
+Only, it is used to in case of nested functions where a outer scoped variable is made use inside a inner function.

 ```python
     def trial():